 What the F, Apple?

 error is pretty strait forward if you can command line.
 Just run this command on your local machine:

 "xcrun: error: invalid active developer path, missing xcrun at:"

 Luckily, the –install flag worked for me.
 Yay!

 I just wanted to pass this on for other Mac + Git users who may have encountered this error.
 Also, thank you to the nerds who shared this info 2 years ago on message boards so others can find it.
 This error is like a ghost that has come back to haunt……. only me apparently.

-One thing, though.
-The error served as a reminder to me that when things (and people) SEEM broken – they are not truly broken.
+One more thing.
+The error has served as a reminder that when things (and people) SEEM broken – they are not truly broken.
 There is no broken.
 There is only temporary misconfiguration.
 Tell your friends.